 Introduction

 Over the last 40-years, Mr. Winer has represented clients in a variety of civil lawsuits and appeals.
-Some, but not all, of his specialized areas of litigation are: contracts; personal and business torts, declaratory actions regarding statutes, ordinances, administrative rules, contracts, and deeds; injunctive actions; United States Constitutional law; civil rights; governmental and administrative law; real estate litigation including challenges to property tax assessments; corporate and partnership litigation; American Indian law; and, civil racketeering cases.
+Some, but not all, of his specialized areas of litigation are: contracts; personal and business torts, declaratory actions regarding statutes, ordinances, administrative rules, contracts, and deeds; injunctive actions; administrative law; real estate litigation including challenges to property tax assessments; corporate and partnership litigation; American Indian law; and, civil racketeering cases.

 Key Cases

-• Won $1,000,000 million-dollar punitive damage award against a bank in the early 1980′s for illegally confiscating the client’s bank account.
+- Won a record setting punitive damage award against a national bank for confiscating his client’s bank account.